 Vitamin D actually aids in the absorption of Calcium and strengthens our bones.
 Remember, as we get older, our bones get a wee bit more fragile.
 It’s important to keep them healthy and strong and I’d have to say one of the best vitamins for women over 50 would be Vitamin D.

 600 IUs is the recommended daily amount for women over 50.

 If you’ve been feeling exhausted, have a hard time sleeping, your bones hurt, your muscles feel weak and you are experiencing mood changes, you might have a vitamin d deficiency.
 You know who to check with!

 Omega 3 has a plethora of health benefits, not only for women over 50, but for anyone really!
 This powerhouse vitamin is good for:

 - heart health

 - alleviate insomnia

 While Omega 3 is commonly found in fish oil, you can also find it in krill oil and flax seeds.
-The daily recommended amount for women over 50 is 1100 mgs.
-I just want to make a quick note on here about flaxseed oil before we move on.
+The recommended daily allowance for women over 50 is 1100 mgs.
+I just want to make a quick note here about flaxseed oil before we move on.

 - high in Omega-3

 - good for heart health (prevent heart disease)